You may or may not be surprised to hear that alcohol consumption can significantly affect your weight, but not necessarily in the way you might think.

-- Binge drinking (roughly defined as 3+ drinks in one sitting) can, directly and indirectly, affect your weight.
+- Binge drinking (roughly defined as 3+ drinks in one sitting) can, directly and indirectly, affect your weight and health.

-- Directly, drinking alcohol makes it very easy to consume an excess of energy.
+- Directly drinking alcohol makes consuming an excess of energy very easy.

 - Indirectly, binge drinking pushes you over your tipping point, which results in poor decisions that affect your weight in the following 48 hours.